erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 # EXIN Language Reference

 ##### General
-EXIN is a simple language and contains elements of Basic, C and Python.
+EXIN is an easy to understand language which contains elements of Basic, C and Python.
 ##### Keywords
 The following keywords are reserved and may not be used as variable or function names.
 ```
-and      break    char     continue  def
-do       else     float    for       if
+and      break    char     continue def      do       else     float
-import   in       input    int       list
+for      if       import   in       input    int      list     or
-or       pass     print    return    str
+pass     print    return   str      while
-while
 ```
 ##### Code format
 Code consist of lines of plain text.
 Lines contain statements but can also be empty.
 Statements do not span lines but are terminated by the newline character.
 Indentation is used to group statements in blocks for control structures (if-else, do-while, while-do, for-in).
 For example